 - Full-day sessions once per month for a set number of months

-Most academy classes use a combination of lecture, discussion and “hands-on” participation.
+Most academy classes use a combination of lecture, discussion and “hands-on” participation (PDF).
 For example:

 - Police training: Teach citizens the day-to-day operations of the police department, including traffic stops and criminal investigations.
 Allow citizens to role-play their way through common scenarios.